omkar-vitb/VIT-BHOPAL-outing-system/README.md

 * _ques3_ Has the proctor approved?
 * _ques4_ Has the hostel approved?

-**step 6** At last one can see the result whether they are qualified for outing or not
+**step 6** At last one can see the result whether they are qualified for outing or not.

 **step 7** to stop the program type this command in terminal `halt.`